 How does cloud security work?

 • Increase transparency.
-It's much easier to secure an organization when network administrators know what users are accessing.
+It's much easier to secure an organization when both parties know their responsibilities.

 • Monitoring network status.
-Knowledge about what activity is occurring in the cloud can help to stop various risks on their track.
+Knowledge about shared responsibilities helps stop various risks in their tracks.

 Types of cloud environments